-As at December 31, 2016, the Corporation had 205 employees (including employees of SAM, SPW, Sprott U.S., Sprott Resource Lending, Sprott Consulting, Sprott Toscana and Sprott Korea).
-As the Corporation has grown, it has developed a core team of professionals who provide services to some or all of the operating entities within the Sprott group of companies.
+Immediately prior to the Sale Transaction, the Corporation had 204 employees.
+As at December 31, 2017, the Corporation had 134 employees (including employees of SAM, SPW, Sprott U.S., Sprott Resource Lending, Sprott Consulting, Sprott Toscana and Sprott Korea).
+Upon the closing of the second phase of the Sale Transaction on January 29, 2018, the Corporation had 124 employees.

+The Corporation has developed a core team of professionals who provide services to some or all of the operating entities within the Sprott group of companies.
 These "shared services" include accounting, marketing and administrative services and are reimbursed on an "as used" basis.